-Bond Counsel has reviewed the information appearing in this Official Statement under "THE BONDS" (except for information under the subheadings " - Book-Entry-Only System" and " - Use and Distribution of Bond Proceeds"), "THE DISTRICT - General," "TAXING PROCEDURES," "LEGAL MATTERS," "TAX MATTERS," "QUALIFIED TAX-EXEPMT OBLIGATIONS," and "CONTINUING DISCLOSURE OF INFORMATION" solely to determine whether such information, insofar as it relates to matters of law, is true and correct and whether such information fairly summarizes matters of law and the provisions of the documents referred to therein.
+Bond Counsel has reviewed the information appearing in this Official Statement under "THE BONDS" (except for information under the subheadings "-Book-Entry-Only System," "-Use and Distribution of Proceeds of the Utility Bonds," and "-Use and Distribution of Proceeds of the Road Bonds"), "THE DISTRICT-Authority," "TAXING PROCEDURES," "LEGAL MATTERS," "TAX MATTERS," and "CONTINUING DISCLOSURE OF INFORMATION" solely to determine whether such information, insofar as it relates to matters of law, is true and correct and whether such information fairly summarizes matters of law and the provisions of the documents referred to therein.
 Bond Counsel has not, however, independently verified any of the factual information contained in this Official Statement nor has it conducted an investigation of the affairs of the District for the purpose of passing upon the accuracy or completeness of this Official Statement.
 No person is entitled to rely upon Bond Counsel's limited participation as an assumption of responsibility for or an expression of opinion of any kind with regard to the accuracy or completeness of any information contained herein.